icaroharry/AEDS/README.md

 ```

 >> ####2.2.8.saveRow():
->> This method saves the row.Example:
+>> This method saves the row.
+Implementation:
 >>
 >